neb-b/mirrR/README.md

 Then go to [http://localhost:3000](http://localhost:3000)

+If you need to install Node checkout [this guide](http://treehouse.github.io/installation-guides/mac/node-mac.html).

 ## Widgets

 Currently there are widgets for Google trends, a greeting message, date, news, weather and your Twitter Feed.